Pudimadaka Ultra Mega Power Project

 Projected in service:

-Coal Source: Imported coal, estimated at 19.8 million tonnes per annum
+Coal Source: Originally imported coal, estimated at 19.8 million tonnes per annum, but as of 2017 seeking domestic linkage at Ranigunj Coalfields

 Estimated annual CO2: